Share this Post

 So, how do you safeguard your property from water damage and avoid costly repairs?
-The answer is to have a sump pump installed.
+The answer is to have a basement sump pump installed.
 Sump pumps guard against water damage or flooding.

 What Are Sump Pumps?

 Typically, sump pumps are placed in the lowest area of a crawl space or basement.
 This low area is referred to as a sump basin.
-Located inside the sump basin, is the sump pump.
+Located inside the sump basin is the sump pump.

-How Does a Sump Pump Work?
+How Do Sump Pumps Work?

 There are two varieties of sump pumps – pedestal sump pumps and submersible sump pumps.
-A pedestal pump is placed in the sump basin; however, the motor is located on top of your pump, keeping it away from the moisture.
+A pedestal pump is placed in the sump basin; however, the motor is located on top of your pump, keeping it away from moisture.
 Conversely, submersible pumps have a waterproof encasement that allows the entire pump to be placed inside the sump basin.

-Common Sump Pump Issues
+Common Issues with a Basement Sump Pump

 The suction screen can become clogged, the float or pressure switch can become damaged, or the discharge pipe can become clogged.
 Typically, sump pumps will last around seven years before it needs to be replaced.

-Remain in the area until the sump pump completes its cycle, looking for leaks in the piping.
+Remain in the area until the basement sump pump completes its cycle, looking for leaks in the piping.
 Perform this inspection biannually or whenever flooding occurs to ensure your pump is in good working order.

 Why You Should Hire a Sump Pump Installer?

 The piping must have the proper pitch to drain effectively.
 Furthermore, a check valve must be installed in the piping to prevent the pumped water from returning to the sump pump at the end of a pumping cycle.

 To protect your house, apartment, or commercial property from the damaging effects of water, you should have sump pumps professionally installed.
 This pump will remove moisture from the lowest level of the building and minimize the risk of water damage.